taljuk01/learn-kubernetes-by-doing/README.md

 - A node may be a virtual or physical machine, depending on the cluster.
 - Every cluster has at least one worker node.
 - Kubernetes runs your workload into the Worker Nodes.
-- This workload are containerized applications.
+- These workloads are containerized applications.
-- On each node you'll find a set of pods (where containerized applications run) as well as 3 important daemons processes: kubelet, kube-proxy and the container runtime.
+- On each node, you'll find a set of pods (where containerized applications run) as well as 3 important daemons processes: kubelet, kube-proxy, and the container runtime.
 - Let's see what these components are.

 <p align="center">